The Secret Signs of Undiagnosed Adult Attention Deficit Disorder

 • Difficulty planning

-• Inability to focus on one task/project at a time
+• Inability to focus on one task or project at a time

-As ADHD can impact one’s overall personality and interactions – and certainly influence his or her school performance abilities – community colleges are developing new programs to help provide information and support for students who may be coping with Adult ADHD.
+As ADHD can impact one’s overall personality and interactions and certainly influence school performance abilities, community colleges are continuing to develop programs that provide information, accommodations, and support for students who may be coping with Adult ADHD.

 Community College Students and Adult ADHD